veena1486/100-days-of-code/log.md

 **(b) Thoughts/Insights:**
 Certain codes work beautifully and immediately while some make you weep.
 Currently, I am struggling with the seemingly most simple package.
 I must be missing something.

+## Day 12- 01 June, 2020
+**(a) Today's Progress:**
+Today completed creating a final dataset for continuing with my Data Science Project.
+Data Cleaning is one major task.
+It took up so much of my time to just get the data in an understandable format.
+I think real world data would be more messier that this.
+The Kaggle COVID dataset has surely given me the much needed exercise on data cleaning.

+**(b) Thoughts/Insights:**
+It is so very true!!
+Data Science is not just all about algorithms.
+Without clean dataset, your algorithms will not be of any help and cleaning the data is one hell of an exercise.
+Phew!!!
+Glad to be done with it for now!!!
+Next stop- Exploration and Visualization.